 Cannabis allergies have become more common in recent years.
 Although the plant is known for its anti-inflammatory properties, cannabis can cause a number of different allergy symptoms if it’s inhaled.

-Cannabis, also referred to as marijuana, is a plant used to create a euphoric high.
+Cannabis is a plant used to create a euphoric high.
 It’s commonly used recreationally, although in recent years it’s become popular as a medicinal treatment for certain conditions.

 Your body views allergens as a threat.
 While it works to protect against foreign bacteria and threats, your immune system will also cause a number of reactions or allergic responses.
 There are a few risk factors that could increase your likelihood of developing a cannabis allergy.

-Marijuana allergies can become more prevalent if you’re allergic to a food or substance with similar protein properties.
+Cannabis allergies can become more prevalent if you’re allergic to a food or substance with similar protein properties.
 This is also called allergy cross-reaction.
 Some foods with similar allergen properties as the cannabis plant are:

 Increased cannabis exposure can also make you more likely to develop a sensitivity to the plant.
 This is more common in areas where cannabis is grown.

 Increased THC content

 If you work with the cannabis plant regularly for work, doctors recommend wearing gloves, face masks, and using allergy medication to help reduce or prevent symptoms.
-Doctors also recommend carrying an inhaler in case the marijuana pollen affects your breathing.
+Doctors also recommend carrying an inhaler in case the cannabis pollen affects your breathing.

 If you’ve become severely allergic to cannabis or if you begin to experience irregular breathing symptoms, visit your doctor’s office immediately.